-There are times when a battery in a vehicle has such a low charge and in a emergency needs a jump start from another car to help it start.
+There are times when a battery in a vehicle has such a low charge and in an emergency needs a jump start from another vehicle.

-This is done with jumper cables that hook to the battery on a car with a good battery to the dead battery.
+This is done with jumper cables that hook to the battery on a vehicle with a good battery to the vehicle with a dead battery.

 Using jumper cables to jump start another vehicle is not difficult but can cause damage if done wrong.

 Things to Remember When Jump Starting a Car or Truck.

 - Never touch touch the clamps together as they are holding a charge once connected.